jrash/chemmodlab/README.md

 [![CRAN](https://img.shields.io/cran/v/chemmodlab.svg)]()

 `chemmodlab` contains a suite of methods for fitting machine learning models and for validating the resulting models.
-It also contains methods for confidence bands and hypothesis tests for hit enrichment curves.
+The methods are tailored to virtual screening for drug discovery applications and include confidence bands and hypothesis tests for hit enrichment curves.

 # Installation